Conflict is essential in every great story.

 Two important events in your life are happening at virtually the same moment.

-- You just received word your daughter, Skyler, is giving birth.
+- You just received word your wife, Skyler, is giving birth.

 - This is obviously very important and you must be there!